 In contrast, regions suffering from economic decline, war, and rigid social structures saw less effective management of poverty and fewer opportunities for the poor.
 The devastation wrought by conflicts like the Thirty Years' War left many communities without the resources to support the needy.
 The absence of coordinated relief efforts often resulted in greater hardship and social unrest.

-In the seventeetnh-century Netherlands, a period often referred to as the Dutch Golden Age, society was marked by significant economic growth and cultural development.
+In the seventeetnh-century Netherlands, society was marked by significant economic growth and cultural development.
 However, this prosperity was not evenly distributed, and a substantial portion of the population lived in modest or poor conditions.
 Understanding what the poorer classes ate during this time provides valuable insight into the social and economic fabric of Dutch society, with bread emerging as a central element in their daily lives.

 For the poor, the diet was predominantly simple and based on what was affordable and readily available.
 Bread was the cornerstone of their meals, consumed at almost every opportunity due to its filling nature and relative affordability.
 Unlike the wealthy, who enjoyed white wheat bread—a symbol of status and refinement—the poor ate dark bread made from rye, barley, or a mixture of coarse grains.
 This darker bread was denser and more nutritious, containing higher amounts of fiber and essential nutrients that were stripped away in the refining process of making white bread.